kugendran-naidoo/QTopoQA/qtdaqa/Questions.md

 Saves a torch_geometric.data.Data object (Data(x, edge_index, edge_attr)) to <model>.pt.
 Later scripts load the graph with torch.load('...pt') to feed GNN models.

+Why is the topology features dependent on the interface features and the node features dependent on the topology features?
+Explain the relationship and in general is this a common aspect of a graph used for GNN's?
+Create a summary and detail level explanation as if its been shown to a layman.
+Take a simple but useful example of a small pdb file as input and explain how to do this process using the 10A interface cutoff and 8A and 8A topology cutoffs etc.

+Summary (Plain Language)

+Think of a protein complex like a crowd of people.
+Interface features act as a guest list: we only remember people who stand within 10 Å of someone from another group (another chain).
+Topology features describe how those guests are arranged—who’s nearer, who forms triangles—so they must know exactly which guests were invited.
+Node features add personal details (hair colour, height), and they also attach the topology stats to each guest.
+Because each stage depends on who made the list first, the outputs match one-to-one.
+This layered dependency is typical when constructing graph inputs for GNNs: you first decide which nodes belong in the graph, then compute higher-level relationships, then package everything into x, edge_index, and edge_attr.
+Detailed Explanation

+Stage	What it Needs	Why It Depends on the Previous Stage	Output Interface extraction (new_calculate_interface.py)	Raw 3D structure (.pdb/.cif), default cutoff 10 Å	It is the first step; identifies residues exposed to other chains	<model>.interface.txt: one residue per line, ordered and rounded (graph_builder2.py lines 110–158)
+Topology features (graph_builder2.py lines 704–818)	Structure + interface file	Only interface residues matter; persistent homology (new_topological_features.py) needs exactly that list to stay in sync	<model>.topology.csv: persistent homology features aligned to the interface IDs
+Node features (graph_builder2.py lines 822–912)	Structure + interface + topology directories	Builds on both: DSSP/one-hot data (structure) + interface order (IDs) + topological columns.
+Everything is merged on the interface IDs	<model>.csv: final per-residue feature table
+When you later call write_pt_file.py, the three files are copied into a temp directory, topoqa/src/graph.py:create_graph reads them in that same order, and writes a PyTorch Geometric Data object (x, edge_index, edge_attr).

+Simple Example (Toy PDB)

+Assume a toy complex with chain A (residues 1–3) and chain B (residues 1–3).

+Interface (10 Å cut-off)

+Distances show A2 and A3 are within 10 Å of B1 and B2.
+Output:
+c<A>r<2>R<LYS> 10.53 14.22 9.47
+c<A>r<3>R<ASP> 8.11 12.08 11.60
+c<B>r<1>R<SER> 8.77 17.15 12.00
+c<B>r<2>R<GLU> 10.55 16.93 14.40
+Topology (default neighbour distance 8 Å, filtration 8 Å)

+new_topological_features.py uses these four coordinates, slices them into element subsets (C, N, O, etc.), and computes persistence diagrams (birth/death of 0D/1D features under distance ≤ 8 Å).
+Result: a CSV with columns like f0_C_sum, f1_CN_mean, etc., one row per residue.
+Node features

+node_fea_df.node_fea runs DSSP on the structure, aligns residue IDs from interface.txt, and merges the topological columns.

+Example row (simplified):

+ID	rasa	phi	psi	SS8_*	AA_*	f0_C_sum	...
+c<A>r<2>R<LYS>	0.32	-60°	-45°	…	…	1.25	…
+Graph packaging (write_pt_file.py)

+create_graph loads toy_complex.csv, builds a tensor x of shape [4, feature_dim], a distance-based edge_index connecting A2/A3 to B1/B2, and edge_attr with smoothed distance/element statistics.
+torch.save(Data(...), 'toy_complex.pt').
+A later script calls torch.load to feed this graph to a GNN.
+Is This Common in GNN Pipelines?
+Yes.
+Many pipelines first define which residues/atoms/nodes belong to the graph (interface selection), derive relational or structural features (topology), and finally decorate each node with a rich feature vector (node_features).
+Graph neural networks expect consistent ordering across these stages—a change in node order without recomputing edges/nodes leads to mismatched tensors, so each step protecting the order is standard practice.

+Is This Common in GNN Pipelines?
+Yes.
+Many pipelines first define which residues/atoms/nodes belong to the graph (interface selection), derive relational or structural features (topology), and finally decorate each node with a rich feature vector (node_features).
+Graph neural networks expect consistent ordering across these stages—a change in node order without recomputing edges/nodes leads to mismatched tensors, so each step protecting the order is standard practice.

+Suggested Prompt for a Visualisation

+“Create a diagram of the interaction graph for toy_complex: place chain A residues (A2 LYS, A3 ASP) on the left and chain B residues (B1 SER, B2 GLU) on the right.
+Draw edges for pairs within 10 Å (A2–B1, A2–B2, A3–B1, A3–B2) and label each edge with its distance.
+Include a legend showing which features (DSSP, persistent homology) are attached to each node.”

 Prompt for Visualizing the Resulting Graph
 When asking ChatGPT (or another visual tool) to sketch the graph, provide coordinates/order: